Tuber brumale, pulpa obscura, odora P. Micheli (1729), Nova Plantarum Genera 221, t. 102

 Taste: strong, distinctive, persistent, a little bitter.

-Well drained, airated calcareous soils with high porosity.
+Well-drained, aerated calcareous soils with high porosity.
 Soils must be rich in calcium and alkaline.
-Rains should be well distributed throughout the year and summer storms in July-August are critical for truffles fruiting bodies.
-Tuber melanosporum grows in sunny places, inhibits plants growing and makes “burns”.
-Truffles ripen in winter, from December to March and are associated with the roots of several trees: oaks (Quercus), poplars (Populus), hazels (Corylus), pines (Pinus), lindens (Tilia), hornbeams (Carpinus), willows (Salix).
-Quercus ilex, Corylus avellana and Quercus faginea are the most productive trees in Spain.
-Successfully cultivated though yields are highly variable.
+Rainfall should be well distributed throughout the year, and summer storms in July and August are critical for fruiting body development.
+Tuber melanosporum favours sunny expositions, inhibits plant growth and creates burns.
+Truffles ripen in winter, from December to March, and are associated with the roots of several trees: oaks (Quercus), poplars (Populus), hazels (Corylus), pines (Pinus), lindens (Tilia), hornbeams (Carpinus), willows (Salix).
+Quercus ilex, Corylus avellana and Quercus faginea are the most productive host trees in Spain.
+Successfully cultivated, though yields are highly variable.

-Wild truffières of Tuber melanosporum are becoming extinct and most of the truffles found in markets come from cultivated truffières.
+Wild truffières of Tuber melanosporum are disappearing, and most of the truffles found in markets now come from cultivated plantations.
 Tuber melanosporum is also cultivated in countries where it has never grown naturally.
-The first Tuber melanosporum harvested outside of Europe was in California in 1991.
-They are harvested commercially in New Zealand from artificial truffières since several years (first truffles in 1993).
-The first cultivated truffe in Chile was harvested in 2009
+The first Tuber melanosporum harvested outside Europe was in California in 1991.
+Commercial harvesting from cultivated truffières began in New Zealand some years later (first truffles in 1993).
+The first cultivated truffle in Chile was harvested in 2009.

 Asci: subglobose, sessile or short-stalked, 70-80 x 50-70 µm, 1-5-spored.